jshields123/CV/README.md

 #### Dedication and Work Ethic
-I pride myself on my sheer dedication to a task and or goal.
-This was the case when as a recruiter I would have to structure my days a week in advance to fit in the sheer quantity of multiple types of work.
-By no means was it a 9-5 job but that has now become the norm to me.
-Whilst attending Makers Academy I brought this work ethic to the course.
-Starting my own coding at 8am each day, wrapping up the pair programming by around 6.30pm and then diving into some extra research to consolidate knowledge before the next day.
-Nearing the end of the course we decided as a group to work through the weekend in an attempt to make our app something to be proud of.
-This dedication is born out of an unrelenting willingness to succeed for myself and those around me to also succeed.
+I pride myself on determination to a complete a task or goal.
+This was the case as a recruiter, I would structure my week in advance to fit in the sheer quantity of tasks.
+By no means was it a 9-5 job, that has now become the norm to me.
+My resilience has been battle-worn in previous roles in sales and recruitment, and this mental toughness is an asset working in software engineering; in particular error handling.

+Whilst attending Makers Academy I brought this work ethic with me.
+The course requires a growth mindset for self-led learning and focuses on equipping yourself with the tools to learn anything programming related, autonomously.
+This coupled with my resilience, positively contributed, for example towards the end of the course, I pushed the idea to the group of working through the weekend in order to accelerate our app to stand out.
+This dedication is born out of an unrelenting willingness to succeed.
+I truly believe this is a trait that adds significant value to a team environment.

 ## Experience